jschristie/docs/sources/customize/auth-script.md

 Sometimes it is helpful to enable system administrators to enter properties that might change a lot.
-If administrators are not allowed to modify the script, Custom Property feature can be used, as seen in this screenshot:
+If administrators are not allowed to modify the script, Custom Property feature can be used, as illustrated in below screenshot:

 ![image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/auth_article/07-custom-properties.jpg)